umijs/makojs.dev/docs/docs/config.md

 - `chunkLoadingGlobal`, global variable name for `chunk loading`
 - `preserveModules`, whether to preserve the module directory structure (Bundless Only)
 - `preserveModulesRoot`, preserve the root directory of the module directory structure (Bundless Only)
+- `crossOriginLoading`, control the `crossorigin` attribute of the `script` tag and `link` tag for load async chunks
+- `globalModuleRegistry`, whether enable shared module registry across multi entries

 ### optimization